 Arrested for a Drug Offense in Fort Lauderdale?

 Florida law has severe penalties for drug crimes of all types.
-The amount of the drug, the type of drug, and the circumstances of the arrest will all have bearing on the type of charge and penalties you face.
+The amount of the drug, the type of drug, and the circumstances of the arrest will all have a bearing on the charge and penalties you face.
 Criminal offenses like driving under the influence of drugs, possession of a controlled substance, and the sale/distribution of drugs are all prosecuted with a heavy hand under state law.

 Because time is of the essence in any criminal matter, our firm is available days, nights, and weekends to take your call.
 We encourage you to reach out to our team to discuss the drug charges you face, the penalties involved, and how we can help pursue a defense strategy or diversion options you may have available.
 We proudly serve clients throughout Fort Lauderdale, Broward County, and beyond.

 Florida Statute 893.03 classifies controlled substances into 5 distinct categories referred to as schedules.
 Each schedule is distinguished by the severity of the drugs contained within it, with Schedule I consisting of what are considered the most dangerous substances and Schedule V made up of the least dangerous.